Bjarkøy Municipality: Name

-Prior to 1887, the municipality was called Sand after the name of the church site on the nearby island of Sandsøya.
-In 1887, the church was moved to the island of Bjarkøya, so the municipal name was changed to Bjarkø (an older spelling).
-More recent spelling reforms have it spelled Bjarkøy.

 Coat of arms

 The coat of arms was granted on 11 April 1986.
 The official blazon is "Azure, a demi-griffin passant Or" (I blått en halv gull griff).
 This means the arms have a blue field (background) and the charge is a demi-griffin (upper half showing, no legs).
 The griffin has a tincture of Or which means it is commonly colored yellow, but if it is made out of metal, then gold is used.
 Bjarkøy wanted to have its coat of arms to be the same as those used by the medieval Bjarkøy noble family, however, the old 13th century family arms were already in use by Troms county.
 So a variation was adopted - a demi-griffin was used instead.
 This family was one of the most influential families in the northern part of Norway during medieval times.
 They used a griffin for the arms of the family starting in the late 13th century.
 The arms were designed by Øystein H. Skaugvolldal.
 The arms of Bjarkøy were retired after the merger in 2013 since Harstad retained its old coat of arms after the merger.